 Charges not agreed by the tenant in the lease may be refundable upon lease termination.
 For Wyoming landlords to charge a non-refundable fee, it must be disclosed and agreed as such in the lease.

-Unlike most states, Wyoming also allows a landlord to make a portion of a security deposit nonrefundable, but only if this is clearly stated and agreed in the lease.
+Unlike most states, Wyoming lets a landlord to make a portion of a security deposit nonrefundable, but only if this is clearly stated and agreed in the lease.

 Lead-Based Paint Disclosure

-For any property built before 1978, federal law requires that a Wyoming residential lease must contain a lead-based paint disclosure.
+Wyoming residential leases for property built before 1978 must, by federal law, contain a lead-based paint disclosure.
 This requires landlords to do the following:

 - Fill out and attach this lead-based paint disclosure form to the lease agreement